Layouts

 The builder pattern

 #In Flutter, you'll find several widgets that use the word "builder" in their names or in their constructors.
-The following list is not exhaustive:
+The following list isn't exhaustive:

 These different "builders" are useful for solving